“It’s impossible to determine the ROI of social media”, said the business owner during a conversation with me.

 Therefore, consider what it means to your business specifically.
-Then work backwards to determine where the pixel should live if it triggers ONLY when someone “converts”.
+Then work backward to determine where the pixel should live if it triggers ONLY when someone “converts”.

 Google Analytics plays a big role in measuring conversions, especially if you aren’t running paid advertising.
-There are four default types of Google Analytics Goals and you can further customize them as needed, based on the kinds of conversions you wish to measure.
+There are four default types of Google Analytics Goals.
+You can further customize them as needed, based on the kinds of conversions you wish to measure.

 - Pages/Screens per Session